deeplearning4j/deeplearning4j/quickstart.md

 You should get an F1 score of about 0.66, which is good for a small dataset like Iris.
 For a line by line walkthrough of the example, please refer to our [Iris DBN tutorial](../iris-flower-dataset-tutorial.html).

+If you have trouble, the first thing you should check is your POM.xml file, which should [look like this](https://github.com/deeplearning4j/dl4j-0.4-examples/blob/master/pom.xml).
+Please do not use the SNAPSHOT examples.

 ## Dependencies and Backends

 Backends are what power the linear algebra operations behind DL4J's neural nets.
 Backends vary by chip.
 CPUs work fastest with both Jblas and Netlib Blas; GPUs with Jcublas.
 You can find all backends on [Maven Central](https://search.maven.org); click the linked version number under "Latest Version"; copy the dependency code on the left side of the subsequent screen; and paste it into your project root's pom.xml in IntelliJ.